Evaluating the Impact of Regulatory Policies on Social Welfare in Difference-in-Difference Settings

-The intuition behind our (partial) identification result is very simple and can be summarized as follows: In the first period, we observe the joint distribution $\mathbb P(Y_{00}\leq y, D=0)$ and both marginal distributions, $\mathbb P(Y_{00}\leq y)$ and $q$.
-Using the Sklar result, we can recover the horizontal subcopula $C_{Y_{00},D}(u,q)$ on $RanF_{Y_0}$---the dependence structure in the first period.
-Then, since we assume the dependence structure to be stationary across time and we observe the joint distribution $\mathbb P(Y_{10}\leq y, D=0)$ in the second period, we can partially recover the marginal distribution $\mathbb P(Y_{10}\leq y)$.
-The main reason behind the partial identification is that in the first period we recover the subcopula $C_{Y_{00},D}(u,q)$ on $Ran F_{Y_{0}}$ only and do not know the dependence structure outside this range.
-In the case of continuous potential outcomes, $Ran F_{Y_{00}}=[0,1]$, our bounds shrink to a point because the first period allow us to recover the entire dependence structure that we carry out to the second period, as we show in the following corollary of Theorem \ref{Main:theorem}. \begin{corollary} Under Assumption \ref{stab}, whenever $\mathbb Y_{t0|1} \subseteq \mathbb Y_{t0|0}$ for $t \in \{0,1\}$ and the cdfs $F_{Y_{t0}}(.)$, $t \in \{0,1\}$ are continuous and strictly increasing, we have: for all $ y \in \mathbb R$. \end{corollary}
+The intuition behind our (partial) identification result is very simple and can be summarized as follows: In the first period, we identify the joint distribution $\mathbb P(Y_{00}\leq y, D=0)$ and both marginal distributions, $\mathbb P(Y_{00}\leq y)$ and $q$.
+Using the Sklar result, we can recover the horizontal subcopula $C_{Y_{00},D}(u,q)$ on $RanF_{Y_{0}}$, and thereby the rank mapping $\Gamma(\cdot)$ on $Ran F_{Y_0|D=0}$.
+Then, since we assume the rank mapping to be stationary across time, we can then carry it over from the pre-treatment period to the post-treatment period to recover the treatment group's distribution of the untreated potential outcome, $F_{Y_{10}|D=1}$, as follows: